Vogue Theatre (Vancouver)

-Vogue Theatre is an Art Deco/Art Moderne styled building originally built as a movie house, and currently used as an event venue for the performing arts.
+Vogue Theatre is an Art Deco / Art Moderne styled building originally built as a movie house, and currently used as an event venue for the performing arts.
 Situated on Vancouver’s “Theatre Row", the building was designated as a National Historic Site of Canada in 1993.

 History

 The Vogue Theatre was designed by the architectural firm Kaplan & Sprachman.
 Construction began in 1940 and was completed in 1941.
 It was operated by Canadian Odeon Theatres until 1984, then by Cineplex Odeon.
 A 1998 restoration project brought back the Vogue Theatre’s original appearance, as well as state-of-the-art light and sound systems being installed.
 In 2010, the property's owner, Gibbons Hospitality Group, announced intentions of converting it to an event space.
-The Vogue has hosted such events such as Vancouver’s ComedyFest, Vancouver International Film Festival and Vancouver International Jazz Festival.
+The Vogue has hosted events such as Vancouver’s ComedyFest, Vancouver International Film Festival and Vancouver International Jazz Festival.

 Architecture

 The Vogue Theatre is an example of Art Deco or Moderne architecture.
 The Vogue has been a National Historic Site of Canada since it was officially recognized by the federal government on November 20, 1993, under the Historic Sites and Monuments Act.
 The interiors of the building are not officially protected.
 The Vogue is also a City of Vancouver heritage "A" building.